firosuke/pseudocode/README.md

 You can put values into an array simply by assigning them directly: e.g. SET names[25] = "Adam".
 (*Aside: Most programming languages don't let you do this.
 You have to initialise the array.
 But we can get around this detail by secretly using Python dictionaries to represent arrays, because if a dictionary doesn't yet have a key (e.g. 25 above), when we do the assignment, it will simply create the new key.*)

+In a DISPLAY command, you can join any kind of data together with +:

+DISPLAY "Hello " + 4 + " my " + False

+Note that Strings are joined (and also concatenated) without spaces, so if you want them, you have to add them yourself:

+DISPLAY "a" + "b" + "c!"     -----> displays "abc!"
+DISPLAY "a " + " b " + " c!" -----> displays "a b c!"